Crash of a Rockwell Sabreliner 75 in San José

 Circumstances:

-After takeoff from Paipa-Juan Jose Rondon Airport, the twin engine airplane encountered serious difficulties to gain height.
-It passed closely over trees and several houses.
-Following a course of 3 km, the pilot-in-command initiated a left turn when the left wingtip struck the ground, causing the airplane to crash, bursting into flames.
+After takeoff from Paipa-Juan Jose Rondon Airport Runway 22, the twin engine airplane encountered serious difficulties to gain height.
+It passed closely over trees and several houses on a distance of three km then the pilot-in-command initiated a left turn when the left wingtip struck the ground, causing the airplane to crash, bursting into flames.
 Five occupants were rescued while 17 others were killed.
-Within 24 hours following the crash, four of the survivors died from their injuries.
-It was determined that the total weight of the aircraft was about 1 ton above MTOW at the time of the accident.
+Four survivors died the next day from injuries sustained.

 Crash of a Curtiss C-46F-1-CU Commando off Cartagena